UWAppDev/uwappdev.github.io/index.md

 - [How to: reserve space (for free)]({{ 'pages/RSO-Room-Reservation' | relative_url }})
 - [How to: task management]({{ 'pages/Board-Task-Management' | relative_url }})

-## Doomsday Plan

-If one day the RSO no longer exists at the University of Washington, interested students may look at this Wiki, see what went wrong, and revive it.
-You should get access to appdev@uw.edu through Student Activities Office, then check Google Drive for additional records and accounts we had.

-However, let's work together to make sure the RSO can thrive to serve its purpose for many years to come.